The Only Annuity Strategy I Would Ever Use

 -If purchasing this annuity takes up too large of a percentage of your investment portfolio, so you are left with not a lot of cash for your other investments, that takes away a lot of the benefit of this strategy.

 -Because when we purchase an immediate annuity, we lose a lot of liquidity.
 And we don’t want you ever running out of money.
-So we need to make sure that you’d have enough stock/bonds/emergency fund to last 30 plus years of retirement.
+So we need to make sure that you’d have enough stock/bonds/emergency fund to last 30 plus years in retirement.

 -We also need to remember that when you lock up a large sum of money, it will lessen your financial flexibility, should you ever need a big chunk of change